elastic/helm-charts/filebeat/README.md

 recommend activating it.
 If your kubernetes provider is compatible with `hostNetwork` and you don't need to run multiple Filebeat DaemonSets, you can activate it by setting `hostNetworking: true` in [values.yaml][].
+* This repo includes a number of [examples][] configurations which can be used as a reference.
+They are also used in the automated testing of this chart.

 ## Configuration